Hyundai Ioniq 5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance prices for a Hyundai Ioniq 5 are $1,556 every 12 months including full coverage.
-Comprehensive costs an estimated $368, collision costs $698, and liability insurance costs $354.
-Buying just liability costs as little as $406 a year, with insurance for high-risk drivers costing around $3,374.
-Teens pay the highest rates at $5,590 a year or more.
+U.S. average insurance rates for a Hyundai Ioniq 5 are $1,556 a year for full coverage.
+Comprehensive insurance costs an estimated $368, collision insurance costs $698, and liability insurance costs around $354.
+A policy with just liability insurance costs as low as $406 a year, and coverage for high-risk drivers costs $3,374 or more.
+Teens pay the highest rates at up to $5,590 a year.

 Average premium for full coverage: $1,556